wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 **entries**

-Specifies the maximum number of files to be monitored.
+Specifies the maximum number of files to monitor.

 +--------------------+------------------------------------------+
 | **Default value**  | 100000                                   |